-Studies have discovered that some individuals with autism spectrum disorder (ASD) present with some form of personality disorder.
-Of the various forms of personality disorders, borderline personality disorder (BPS) seems to be the most prevalent.
+Studies have discovered that some individuals with autism spectrum disorder (ASD) also present with a form of personality disorder.
+Of the various forms of personality disorders, borderline personality disorder (BPD) and autism as a combination seem to be the most prevalent.

-Autism spectrum disorder (ASD) is characterized by persistent difficulties in social communication and interaction, as well as repetitive/restrictive interests and behaviors.
+Autism spectrum disorder (ASD) is not a personality disorder in itself.
+ASD is characterized by persistent difficulties in social communication and interaction, as well as repetitive/restrictive interests and behaviors.
 The difficulty with social etiquette is particularly highlighted as some individuals find challenges with social approach to conversation, difficulties integrating communication etiquettes, difficulty making eye contact, and difficulty understanding and using gestures.
 Autism is a heterogeneous condition given the variety in experiences across the spectrum.

 Borderline personality disorder is a condition characterized by impairments in interpersonal functioning, and mostly includes experiencing emotions intensely.
 Because of this, many individuals with BPD experience emotional dysregulation.